 Singapore: Security and Life Safety solutions for the megacity

-Singapore is near on the top of worldwide rankings for safety and cleanliness.
-And it places a special priority on security in buildings.
-The Bosch Energy and Building Solutions team is one of the leading experts for integrated solutions.
+Singapore is near the top of worldwide rankings for safety and cleanliness.
+It also places a special priority on security in buildings.
+Bosch Energy and Building Solutions' team is one of the leading experts for integrated solutions.

 Many of the associates are on site at the customers’ facilities where they manage the installation, servicing and maintenance work.
 Although the construction sector in Singapore has slowed down in recent years, the demand for building security is booming.
 “The prospects for the next five years are good,” reports Kang.
 Building owners want security management solutions, as well as access control, video surveillance, and public address systems.
 The Bosch team installs these solutions at a very wide range of sites – from tertiary institutions to banks and data centers.

 As Asia-Pacific Business Unit Vice President, Kang observes that the market trend toward integrated solutions is continuing to rise.
 “Customers are looking for technical platforms with open interfaces that enable them to connect solutions from third-party suppliers,” he says.
 As a product-agnostic system integrator, the Bosch team in Singapore offers precisely these types of platforms for building and security management, such as video surveillance and communication systems.
 Moreover, one of the departments specializes in customizing products precisely to customer specifications.